DataDog/hiring-engineers/answers.md

 ## Visualizing Data:

 Now that our environment has been configured to collect the data it is time to start visualizing it.
-For this we would like to show you also the strength and easy-to-use of the the *Datadog API*.
+For this we would like to show you also the strength and easy-to-use of the the **Datadog API**.

-We can use the API through different methods, here we will use curl.
-We are going to create to create a Timeboard that contains:*
+We can use the API through different methods, like pythong ruby or curl.

-* *Your custom metric scoped over your host.*
-* *Any metric from the Integration on your Database with the anomaly function applied.*
-* *Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket*

-*Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.*

-Created Timeboard using curl:

 Below example shows how to create a timeboard using API through curl.
 It will create a timeboard which contains our custom metric scoped over our host.
 And also a rollup function applied to sum up all the points for the past hour:
 ```